cobe571/Lockheed-U-2S/README.md

 A little history
 ================

-The U-2 was first flown on August 1, 1955 after development by Clarence Kelly Johnsons Skunk Works team at Palmdale, California.
+The U-2 was first flown on August 1, 1955 after development by Clarence Kelly Johnsons Skunk Works team at Palmdale, California.
 The U-2 has seen many improvements but its longevity is owed to the fact that it is, without question, the ultimate high-altitude subsonic aircraft.
 The success of the early models led to the conduct of thousands of surveillance missions with the 56 original airframes.
 Unfortunately, its difficult handling characteristics claimed over 40 airframes and many lives of the volunteers who flew them.
 The programs mission success